 Users can be assigned zero or more roles:

-- Some users can be outside the scope of the RBAC infrastructure.
+- Some users can be outside the scope of the role-based access control (RBAC) infrastructure.

 - Other users can be assigned exactly one role, representing their singular job function.